Heteronym (linguistics)

 Euler diagram showing the relationships between heteronyms and related linguistic concepts.

-A heteronym (also known as a heterophone) is a word that has a different pronunciation and meaning as another word but the same spelling.
-These are homographs that are not homophones.
-Thus, lead (/ˈlɛd/ the metal) and lead (/ˈliːd/ a leash) are heteronyms, but mean (/ˈmin/ average) and mean (/ˈmin/ intend) are not, since they are pronounced the same.
+A heteronym (also known as a heterophone) is a word that has a different pronunciation and meaning as another word but the same spelling, that is, they are homographs but not homophones.
+Thus, lead (/lɛd/ the metal) and lead (/liːd/ a leash) are heteronyms, but mean (average) and mean (intend) are not, since they are both pronounced /miːn/.
 Heteronym pronunciation may vary in vowel realisation, in stress pattern, or in other ways.

 Description

 A heteronym is a homograph that is not a homophone, a word that has a different pronunciation and meaning from another word with the same spelling.
 Heteronym pronunciation may vary in vowel realisation, in stress pattern, or in other ways.

 "Heterophone" literally just means "different sound", and this term is sometimes applied to words that are just pronounced differently, irrespective of their spelling.
 Such a definition would include virtually every pair of words in the language, so "heterophone" in this sense is normally restricted to instances where there is some particular reason to highlight the different sound.
 For example, puns normally involve homophones, but in the case of heterophonic (or imperfect) puns, the two words sound different, and yet similar enough for one to suggest the other (for example, mouth and mouse).